 The reverse reaction, however, does not occur; that is, the carbon dioxide we exhale does not react with the moisture in air to produce methane and oxygen.
 Of particular interest is our ability to predict whether a chemical reaction can occur under a given set of conditions.
 Note that saying a reaction can occur is not the same as saying that it will occur.

 Although thermodynamics allows us to predict that a reaction should occur and to predict its final composition at equilibrium, it cannot predict how long it will take to reach equilibrium.
-For example, thermodynamics tells us that a mixture of methane and oxygen will react to make carbon dioxide and water; a mixture of the two gases, however, is relatively stable unless we first add energy, perhaps in the form of a spark.
+For example, thermodynamics tells us that a mixture of methane and oxygen will react to make carbon dioxide and water; a mixture of the two gases, however, is relatively stable unless we first add energy, perhaps in the form of a spark or a lit match.
 The study of kinetics helps us understand the factors that influence how quickly a reaction occurs; it also allows us to consider how a chemical reaction might proceed at a microscopic level.

 Use the links in the navigation bar to access course materials and other useful information, including a comprehensive syllabus, a detailed schedule for class and for lab, and a useful archive of course materials.